Equidamoid/dltpy/README.md

 #### Using

-See `dltpy-dump` as example.
+See `dltpy_dump.py` as an example.
 Everything boils down to creating a `DltFile` instance and getting `DltMessage`s out of it.

 Please note that non-`verbose` messages are skipped by `DltFile` since it has no way of decoding the payload.